wbste/wbste.github.io/docs/AI/Chat.md

 # Chat

-This section has to do with text generation models (same ideas as ChatGPT).
-See [Stable Diffusion](Draw.md) for the drawing bit of AI.
+This section has to do with text generation models (same ideas as ChatGPT) that can run **100% local**.
+See [Stable Diffusion](Draw.md) for the information on image generation AI, 100% local.

 **Want the TL;DR on how to run a model 100% locally?**